Ben-Gurion’s Remarks on Pakistan After Arab-Israeli War

 Ben-Gurion’s statements in France highlighted several reasons why Israel viewed Pakistan as a long-term threat.
 First, Pakistan’s pro-Arab and pro-Palestinian stance was unshakeable.
 Unlike some Arab nations that have engaged in diplomacy with Israel over the years, Pakistan remained a staunch opponent of Israel’s existence, refusing to recognize the Jewish state.

-Second, Pakistan’s military capability, bolstered by its involvement in the Arab-Israeli wars, sent a clear message to Israel.
+Second, Pakistan’s participation in the Arab-Israeli wars bolstered its military strength, sending a clear message to Israel.
 Ben-Gurion understood that Israel could not afford to ignore Pakistan’s growing influence in the region.
-This is why What David Ben-Gurion said about Pakistan in France after the Arab-Israeli war was not just a casual remark but a reflection of Israel’s strategic concerns over Pakistan’s long-term intentions.
+This is why David Ben-Gurion’s comments about Pakistan in France after the Arab-Israeli war were not just a passing comment; they were a sign of Israel’s long-term worries about Pakistan’s plans.

 Lastly, Pakistan’s role in counterbalancing India further demonstrated its strategic prowess.
 Pakistan’s ability to maintain parity with a much larger India was alarming for Israel, a nation that thrives on military superiority.
 Ben-Gurion recognized that Pakistan’s strategic thinking and military professionalism posed a more significant challenge for Israel than any other nation.